 How to invest in biotechnology stocks

 - Research the sector.
 Resources like IG Academy are a great place to start, containing free lessons on how to analyse stocks

-- Open an IG account to trade thousands of stocks with CFDs
+- Open an IG account to invest in thousands of stocks from just £3 commission,* or trade them with CFDs

 - Fund your account, and buy your chosen companies

-An IG account enables you to trade biotech stocks using CFDs.
+An IG account enables you to invest in biotech stocks, and trade them using CFDs.
 With these, you can go long or short on the price movements of shares instead of taking ownership of any underlying assets.

 Best biotech shares to watch